- 1 What Is The Best Comforter To Keep You Cool?

-- Are you planning to use it for specific season or for the entire year?
+- Are you planning to use it for a specific season or the entire year?

 - What is the average temperature of your room?

-With that in mind, consider the following tips.
+With these in mind, consider the following tips:

 - Look for the fill power and choose the warmth level that suits you best.
 You should start at 600 FP.
-If you’re a warm sleeper, then go below that fill power.
+A warm sleeper should select something that is below that fill power.
 If you’re a cold sleeper, then go higher.
 As fill power increases, so does the fluff and warmth of the comforter.

 - Decide what kind of fabric you want.
 Feel each fabric available and choose the one you like best.

 - Prepare your budget for the size you need.
-Twin size is cheapest and king size most expensive.
-The price depends on the size of your bed, which determines the comforter size, but there is a range among different comforter brands.
+Twin size is the cheapest, and the king size is the most expensive.
+The price depends on the size of your bed, which determines the comforter size, but there is a different range for different comforter brands.